yueyu19/yueyu19.github.io/_teaching/traffic.md

 ## Beckmann model: supply and demand

-In Beckmann model, the traffic dynamics on each link is modeled as a market: the supply side corresponds to the link itself, selling the option of exiting the link at a cost, the demand side corresponds to the travelers who wish to exit the link.
-As the amount of travelers increases, the cost of exiting a link increaes in a way similar to how the price of goods increses with the number of potential buyers.
-In particular, Beckmann model assumes that the cost of exiting link $k$ is a continuous and non-decreasing function of link flow $x_k$, given by function $\ell_k:\mathbb{R}\to\mathbb{R}$.
+In Beckmann model, the traffic dynamics on each link is modeled as a compatitive market for a particular good.
+Further,
+* the flow on each link is analogous to the number of buyers for the good,
+* the travel cost of each link is analogous to the price of the good.

+As a result, the cost of exiting link $k$ is a continuous and non-decreasing function of link flow $x_k$, given by function $\ell_k:\mathbb{R}\to\mathbb{R}$.

 Under these assumptions, you can solve for the equilibrium-flow vector using the following convex optimization problem: